 What is in the Law?

-• Rescissions banned: The practice of rescission, which is when an insurance company drops a person after becoming sick, has been banned.
+- Rescissions banned: The practice of rescission, which is when an insurance company drops coverage for a person after becoming sick, has been banned.

-• Small business tax credits: The new law also provides benefits to small businesses who want to provide health insurance to their employees but have not been able to afford it.
-The law provides tax credits to employers with fewer than 25 employees whose average salary is less than $50,000 per year and who pay at least 50% of their employees' health insurance premiums.
-From 2010 through 2013 employers can claim a tax credit for up to 35% of their contribution toward employee premiums.
-This value jumps to 50% in 2014 and 2015.
+- Small business tax credits: The new law also provides benefits to small businesses that want to provide health insurance to their employees but have not been able to afford it.
+The law provides tax credits to employers with fewer than 25 employees whose average salary is less than $50,000 per year and who pay at least 50 percent of their employees' health insurance premiums.
+From 2010 through 2013 employers can claim a tax credit for up to 35 percent of their contribution toward employee premiums.
+This value jumps to 50 percent in 2014 and 2015.
 Further information on employer responsibility and small business tax credits can be found by clicking here.

-• Paying for healthcare - not bureaucracy: Insurance companies now have to spend at least 80% of their revenue on medical care rather than marketing, administration and profits.
+- Paying for healthcare - not bureaucracy: Insurance companies are now required to spend at least 80 percent of their revenue on medical care rather than marketing, administration and profits.
+When an insurance company allots too much to their profits and administration costs, they must issue rebates to their customers.
 The ratio of medical expenses to premiums received is known as the "Medical Loss Ratio."
-More info can be found at: http://www.healthcare.gov/news/factsheets/medical_loss_ratio.html
+More info can be found by clicking here.

 Medicare Reforms to Better Serve our Nation's Seniors